piyushkmrmandal/java-8-features/README.md

 • Return Type
 • Lambdas are not tied to any class like a regular method.
 • Lambda can also be assigned to variable and passed around.

+# Syntax of the Lambda Expression
+Lambda Expression:
+( ) -> { }
+Lambda Arrow Lambda Body
+Input
+Parameters

+# Usages of Lambda
+• Lambda is mainly used to implement Functional Interfaces(SAM).